 Is Big Cat Rescue ethical?

-"In my opinion, Carole Baskin was just as bad as Joe," reality TV show producer, Rick Kirkham, stated in the pilot episode.
+"In my opinion, Carole Baskin was just as bad as Joe," reality TV show producer, Rick Kirkham, stated in the pilot episode of Tiger King.
 "They were both, you know, taking advantage of exotic animals to make money."